The Friesian Horse Society

 Annual Inspection Tour

-Sign up right now to host a 2021 site or fill in an entry form
+Sign up right now to host a 2022 site!

 FHS always needs more volunteers to host Inspection sites.
 This is a vital part of the Inspection Tour.
 We can not have an Inspection Tour without site hosts, so please consider hosting a site.